 Acquisition in 2011

-Hiflex Software provides software solutions for print and media industries.
-The company offers Management Information System that models and supports various business processes within the graphics industry; and Webshop, which offers a Web-to-Print system, that tunes to the needs of the print market, while supporting a customizable design and layout.
-It serves commercial printing, periodicals, newspapers, labels, and packaging companies.
+Hiflex Software specializes in providing software solutions tailored for the print and media industries.
+The company develops a Management Information System that effectively models and supports various business processes specific to the graphics sector.
+Additionally, Hiflex offers a Web-to-Print system through its Webshop, which is designed to meet the unique demands of the print market, allowing for customizable design and layout options.
+Their solutions cater to a wide range of clients, including commercial printing firms, periodicals, newspapers, labels, and packaging companies.

 Autonomy